martyv123/NLP-Yelp/README.md

 # Implementation Details

-This `cosine_similarity.py` script works with the dataset provided by Yelp to calcualte the textual similarity between reviews.
+The `cosine_similarity.py` script works with the dataset provided by Yelp to calcualte the textual similarity between reviews.
 The script will parse, lemmatize, and perform a term frequency (TF) analysis on the reviews provided in the sample.txt file.
 More specifically, it performs a TF-IDF analysis, which stands for Term Frequency (TF) - Inverse Document Frequency (IDF).
 We then use the weighted values of